sustainablesardinia/sustainablesardinia.github.io/it/sustainability.md

 ---
 layout: page
-lang: fr
+lang: it
-categories: fr
+categories: it
-title: Sustainabilitè
+title: Sostenibilità
 description: "Test for sustainability"
 ---